 You can also input your paydays to track when you get paid in comparison to your bills.
 While not necessary, I find it does help you to make sure you are keeping enough money on hand to cover your bills.

 Finally, Prism keeps a history of all your bills so you can easily look back and see what you’ve paid each month.
 You can also view your statements within the Prism app.
 This can be helpful for most people.

 My Experience With Prism

-I’ve been using Prism now for over three years.
+I’ve been using Prism now for over five years.
 In all of that time, I haven’t missed a single bill payment, even though I don’t automate any of my bills.
-It’s super useful for my own money management system to be able to see all my bills in one spot and easily pay them with a swipe of my finger.
+It’s also super useful for my own money management system to be able to see all my bills in one spot and easily pay them with a tap of my finger.
 Whenever I get a new credit card or some other new biller, I always add it to Prism so that I have it all in one location that’s easy to see.